Chin-Fu-Liu/Arterial_Atlas/README.md

 The image intensities are: 1.
 ACA, 2.
 MCA, 3.
 PCA, 4. voxels attributed to more than one vascular territory, 5. voxels not attributed to any vascular territory.

-## Reference

-## Note
-Our Atlas is based on JHU_MNI_SS (181x217x181).
-For compatibility with the MNI152 template from FSL (182x218x182), one can either “zero pad” the Atlas to the last dimension or “crop” the last dimension of MNI152-FSL.
-The JHU_MNI_SS (original and “MNI152-FSL compatible”) is downloadable from https://github.com/muschellij2/Eve_Atlas

 ## License
 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]